signalfx/splunk-otel-collector-chart/docs/troubleshooting.md

    - [Mirantis](https://docs.mirantis.com/container-cloud/latest/compat-matrix.html)
 - Use the Kubelet "summary" API to verify container, pod, and node stats.
-  - In this section we will verify the cpu, memory, and networks stats that are used to generate
+  - In this section we will verify the cpu, memory, and networks stats that are used to generate the
     [Kubelet Stats Receiver metrics](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/kubeletstatsreceiver/documentation.md#metrics)
     by the collector are present.
 You can expand these techniques to evaluate other Kubernetes stats that are available.
 All the stats in these commands and sample outputs below should be present unless otherwise noted.
 If your output is missing stats or your stat values appear to be in a different format, your Kubernetes cluster and container runtime might not be fully compatible.
     <details>
     <summary>1) Verify a node's stats</summary>